-In 2008, Minnesota voters took a bold and historic action by imposing a three-eighths of one percent tax on themselves for 25 years, until 2034, in the name of cleaner water, healthier habitat, better parks and trails and sustaining our arts and cultural heritage.
-Today, ten years later, that tax has generated more than $2 billion dollars for Legacy projects.
+In 2008, Minnesota voters took bold and historic action by imposing a three-eighths of one percent tax on themselves for 25 years, until 2034, in the name of cleaner water, healthier habitat, better parks and trails, and sustaining our arts and cultural heritage.
+Ten years later, that tax has generated more than $2 billion for Legacy projects.

 Celebrating the improvement of Minnesota's lands, waters, parks and trails

 The Minnesota DNR has been allocated about 19%, roughly $463 million, and has used them to make Minnesota a better place for its citizens by upgrading parks and trails; restoring, enhancing and protecting habitat for fish, game and wildlife; and restoring and protecting the quality of our lakes, rivers and streams.